swiss-territorial-data-lab/proj-dqry/README.md

 The `proj-dqry` repository contains scripts to prepare and post-process the data and results.
 Hereafter a short description of each script:

 1. `prepare_data.py`: format labels and produce tiles to be processed in the OD.
+2. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area).
-2. `filter_detections.py`: filter detections by overlap with other vector layers.
+3. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute column is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, slope are also displayed.
-3. `merge_years.py`: merge all the detection layers obtained during inference by year.
+4. `merge_years.py`: merge all the detection layers obtained during inference by year.
-4. `track_detections.py`: identify and track an detection of an object over a multiple year datasets.
+5. `track_detections.py`: identify and track an detection of an object over a multiple year datasets.
 5. `plots.py`: plot some parameters of the detections to help understand the results (optional).
-6. `get_dem.sh`: download the DEM of Switzerland.
+7. `get_dem.sh`: download the DEM of Switzerland.
-7. `batch_process.sh`: batch script to perform the inference workflow over several years.
+8. `batch_process.sh`: batch script to perform the inference workflow over several years.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.